younitydev/nagios-docker/README.md

 > nagios/site1:latest 558878658229.dkr.ecr.us-east-1.amazonaws.com/nagios/site1:latest

-Go to the Task Definition menu in the ECS console and create a new task based on the teplate.
+Go to the Task Definition menu in the ECS console and create a new task based on the template.

 ## 5 - Create a service and include the target task definition.